Problem · Swiss discretion vs US visibility

 • State the outcome claim up front.
 The capability description moves down the page.
 The outcome the US customer receives moves to the top.
 Outcome language is stated in US-legible terms: dollars where relevant, percentage-based improvement, time-to-value, named US benchmarks.
 The Swiss cultural preference for understatement is preserved in tone but not in structure.
 The outcome is stated once, clearly, then the Swiss rigour underneath explains why the outcome is delivered reliably.

 • Build the US peer set.
-US-facing materials name US references where they exist, US pilot positions or US-tier advisory relationships where they do not yet exist, and US-side independent verification (US counsel of record, US audit relationships, US-tier board members) to fill the interim gap until US references have accumulated.
+US-facing materials name US references where they exist, US pilot positions or US-tier specialist relationships where they do not yet exist, and US-side independent verification (US counsel of record, US audit relationships, US-tier board members) to fill the interim gap until US references have accumulated.
 The Swiss proof stack stays in the home materials and moves to a supporting role in the US materials.

 How engagements start